trentbrivers/FinanceNLP/README.md

 # FinanceNLP

+### Click the image below to watch my presentation on the project on YouTube:

 [![IMAGE ALT TEXT HERE](img/video_thumbnail.png)](https://www.youtube.com/watch?v=dHkH0vuOZwo)

 A project to experiment with fine-tuning pre-trained transformers to conduct textual classification with the 5 stock analyst ratings.